yigitakdemir/genai_final/README.md

 ****Lord of the Rings Companion****

 The Lord of the Rings Companion is a Retrieval-Augmented Generation (RAG) application built with Streamlit and LangChain.
 It uses FAISS (Facebook AI Similarity Search) to retrieve context from the full-text PDFs of J.R.R.
-Tolkien's The Lord of the Rings trilogy stored in a docs folder.
-This context is then used to answer questions, generate quizzes, and provide insights about LOTR's Middle-Earth.
+Tolkien's The Lord of the Rings (LOTR) trilogy stored in a docs folder.
+This context is then used to support interview-like conversations with main LOTR characters, answer questions, generate quizzes, and provide insights about LOTR's Middle-Earth.

 **Features**